FelixOnline/v2/content/articles/2016-5-6-son-of-saul-stares-into-the-abyss.md

 subtitle: >
   The horror of the Holocaust is brought to life in László Nemes’ astonishing debut
 date: "2016-05-06 10:11:49 +0100"

 # Attributes from Felix Online V1
 id: "6129"
 old_path: /film/6129/son-of-saul-stares-into-the-abyss
 aliases:
  - /film/6129/son-of-saul-stares-into-the-abyss
+imported: true
+comments:
+ - These kind of protests can actually be effective if done right The one thing and I really mean the one thing that protests can do is bring attention to something Most people probably have no fucking idea were Macys clothes come from by educating them maybe some change can occur cartier roadster replica watches urlhttpwwwvendremontrescomcartier roadster replica watchesurlThanks this site is really beneficialNFL 17 coins httpwwwteeplayercomevent118Hi there excellent web page you have therefifa 17 coins httpfjhdthdertmywapblogcomfifa17coinsbedistributedxhtmlcartierlovejesduas Magnificent goods from you man I have understand your stuff previous to and youre just too fantastic I actually like what youve acquired here certainly like what youre saying and the way in which you say it You make it enjoyable and you still take care of to keep it smart I can not wait to read much more from you This is actually a tremendous site replique van cleef bijoux urlh

 # Article Taxonomies
 categories:
  - film
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true